-In addition, a plumber, gas fitter, drain layer, electrical worker or architect must be registered in their profession in accordance with the relevant legislation in order to be able to work in New Zealand.
-Engineers need not be registered by law to work in New Zealand; however, only qualified persons registered with Engineering New Zealand may use the title 'Chartered Professional Engineer'.
+In addition, a plumber, gas fitter, drain layer, electrical worker or architect must be registered in their profession in accordance with the relevant legislation to be able to work in New Zealand.
+Engineers need not be registered by law to work in New Zealand; however, only qualified persons registered with Engineering New Zealand may use the title 'chartered professional engineer'.

-3 Competition
+Competition

-Do local laws provide any advantage to domestic contractors in competition with foreign contractors?
+3 Do local laws provide any advantage to domestic contractors in competition with foreign contractors?

-New Zealand law does not provide any advantage to domestic contractors over foreign contractors.
+The law does not provide any advantage to domestic contractors over foreign contractors.